techiaith/docker-deepspeech-cy/README.md

 ## Canlyniadau / *Results*

-Gellir dod allan o'r amgylchedd docker (`exit`) wedi i'r hyfforddiant orffen a chanfod 'checkpoints' a modelau yn:
+Gellir dod allan o'r amgylchedd docker (`exit`) wedi i'r hyfforddiant orffen a chanfod y modelau yn:

-*You can `exit` the docker environment after training is completed and find checkpoints and models in:*
+*You can `exit` the docker environment after training is completed and find models in:*

-`deepspeech-docker-cy/homedir/.local/share/deepspeech`
+`deepspeech-docker-cy/export`